anderbarrena/500kNED/README.md

 # 500kNED

-Thi sproject allows to replicate experiments from "Learning text representations for 500K classification tasks on Named Entity Disambiguation"
+This repository provides code to replicate the experiments from "Learning text representations for 500K classification tasks on Named Entity Disambiguation"